 - Developing methods to enable subsurface energy recovery from renewable sources, such as geothermal and energy storage using compressed air;

 - Developing the knowledge and understanding needed to implement safe subsurface storage of energy by-products, including CO2 and nuclear waste;

 - Using synthetic biology and bioengineering to produce advanced biofuels from plants, algae, and bacteria (including cyanobacteria); and

 - Developing advanced approaches for imaging and simulating complex Earth systems.

 In keeping with the U.S. Department of Energy (DOE) and with Berkeley Lab’s collective mission, it is ESD’s mission to address local, national, and global problems focusing on fundamental, crosscutting science common to many energy resource problems and environmental issues.
 ESD would like to thank its sponsors and collaborators, including the DOE and the University of California, the scientific community, and Berkeley Lab for their support.

 Click on the links below to read more about the Earth Sciences Division:

-We gratefully acknowledge the support of our major sponsors in the Department of Energy, which include the Office of Science, ARPA-e, Basic Energy Sciences, Biological & Environmental Research, Energy Efficiency and Renewable Energy, Environmental Management Fossil Energy, Nuclear Energy, and the Office of Environmental Management.
+We gratefully acknowledge the support of our major sponsors in the Department of Energy, which include the Office of Science, ARPA-e, Basic Energy Sciences, Biological & Environmental Research, Energy Efficiency and Renewable Energy, Environmental Management, Fossil Energy, Nuclear Energy.
 We also appreciate the support received from other state and federal agencies and through partnerships with other National Laboratories and Universities.
 Lastly, we must also acknowledge and thank our industrial, as well as international collaborators, who provide both financial and in-kind support through various partnership projects, and who bring additional ideas, data, and experience to ESD.